If you’re considering implementing new processes or technology, it’s time to start thinking about how you will ensure employee buy-in.

 2. Sponsorship Plan

 Executive sponsorship can make or break OCM success.
-It’s a critical part of any successful ERP implementation project and should be a top priority in your planning phase.
+It’s a critical part of any successful ERP implementation and should be a top priority in your planning phase.

 3. Communication Plan